majduk/raspberry-media-center/README.md

 Comments
 - FM commected to HiFiBerry
-- AUX connetected to internal Raspberry sound card and headphones output.
-This results in rather low output level and low quality.
-Potential improvement is to use pre-amplifier.
-The B&J system has an unbalanced input and this kind of preamplifier is reqiored.
+- AUX connetected via PreAmp to internal Raspberry sound card and headphones output.
 - D pin is used by the external amplifiers to send PROG signal to change the current playing radio station.
 This is via voltage divider (10k/18kOhm) to GPIO22 to encompass a fact that B&J uses 5V logic and RPi GPIO is 3.3V.
 - Power supply
   - B&J uses built in 15V power supply from the 8201 unit